-The University of Illinois at Chicago is a member of several nationwide, multi-site clinical trial networks, including the American Lung Association Airways Clinical Research Centers (ACRC), the Pulmonary Trials Cooperative (PTC), and AsthmaNet, all of which are networks funded by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) to conduct both adult and pediatric clinical trials in asthma.
+The University of Illinois at Chicago is a member of several nationwide, multi-site clinical trial networks, including the Precision Interventions for Severe and/or Exacerbation-Prone Asthma Network (PrecISE) network and AsthmaNet, both of which are networks funded by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) to conduct both adult and pediatric clinical trials in asthma.

 INFANT (INdividualized therapy For Asthma iN Toddlers) and AVICA (Acetaminophen Vs. Ibuprofen in Children with Asthma) studies were two separate but linked studies for preschool aged children with persistent asthma.
-INFANT was designed to determine whether one asthma controller-medication worked better than another for these children, and to see if there were characteristics about a child that helped doctors predict which treatment would work better.
+INFANT was designed to determine whether one asthma controller-medication worked better than another for these children and to see if there were characteristics about a child that helped doctors predict which treatment would work better.
 AVICA was designed to find out if different fever/pain medicines have an effect on asthma symptoms.
 INFANT and AVICA were sponsored by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).
 The INFANT and AVICA studies have been completed.

-VIDA (VItamin D add-on therapy enhances corticosteroid responsiveness in Asthma) was a clinical trial for adults with asthma and vitamin D deficiency.
+VIDA (VItamin D add-on therapy enhances corticosteroid responsiveness in Asthma) was a clinical trial was for adults with asthma and vitamin D deficiency.
 The goal of VIDA was to find out if taking Vitamin D in addition to an inhaled steroid helped to prevent worsening asthma symptoms and asthma exacerbations.
-Results for the VIDA study were published in the Journal of the American Medical Association (JAMA) in May, 2014 and were presented at the American Thoracic Society International Conference.
-Read the results here: VIDA.JAMA.2014
+VIDA was sponsored by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).
+The VIDA study has been completed.